Pharmacy Services Assistant Apprenticeship

 - Learners cannot be enrolled onto another government funded programme

-- Learners cannot hold a Level 4 qualification or above, unless the qualification is "materially different" from the Apprenticeship in Pharmacy framework.
-Any queries in relation to prior qualifications and their content in relation to the Apprenticeship programme will be passed to our Chief Pharmacist
+- Learners cannot hold a level 4 qualification or above, unless the qualification is "materially different" from the apprenticeship in pharmacy framework.
+Any queries in relation to prior qualifications and their content in relation to the apprenticeship programme will be assessed on an individual basis by specialist tutors

 Buttercups Training has direct contracts with the Education and Skills Funding Agency to access funding for the Pharmacy Services Assistant apprenticeship.

 Buttercups Training continues to have capacity for apprenticeship starts for all age groups (16+).
 Please contact us to discuss how you can make the best use of your levy pot.